 We strive for efficiency in all that we do.
 Under our Guiding Principles, based on Catholic social teaching, we follow the tenet of subsidiarity: A higher level of government—or organization—should not perform any function or duty that can be handled more effectively at a lower level by people who are closer to the problem and have a better understanding of the issue.
 In many of the countries where we work, our local Church partners represent an efficient network already on the ground.
 Their work allows us to mobilize quickly to distribute food, emergency supplies and information, often within hours of a disaster.
 Together, we can meet the most critical needs and then help people "build back better" so that their communities will be stronger and better able to contend with future events.

 Catholic Relief Services has more than 70 years of experience and technical expertise to help as many people as possible in an organized and manageable way, quickly and reliably.
 The unspeakable 1994 genocide in Rwanda was a turning point for our agency as we vowed to not only meet immediate needs but also challenge structures that promote injustice.
 In 1998, our experience responding to Hurricane Mitch in Central America gave us invaluable knowledge and honed our approach to disaster response.
-It was this expertise—and the overwhelming donor response—that fueled our five-year effort to help survivors rebuild their lives after the Indian Ocean tsunami and the Haiti earthquake.
+It was this expertise—and the overwhelming donor response—that fueled our effort to help survivors rebuild their lives after the Indian Ocean tsunami, the Haiti earthquake and the Philippines typhoon.

 As a faith-based 501(c)(3) charity, Catholic Relief Services is exempt from filing a Form 990 with the Internal Revenue Service.
 However, we make all of this information available on our website every year.
-We invite you to look under the hood and read our financial reports.
-You'll see that 94 percent of the money we spend goes directly to programs that benefit the poor overseas.
+We invite you to read our financial reports.

 Each year we sign pledges with many outside organizations to uphold integrity in the work we do overseas.
 We also comply with U.S.-based charity watchdog groups who confirm that we meet their strict standards.